labcodes/django-react-boilerplate/README.md

 Since nvm can be a little fiddly, if you have any issues with it, [try reading their documentation](https://github.com/nvm-sh/nvm#installing-and-updating) on how to use it.

+## Adding new dependencies

+If you wish to add new dependencies, just note that:

+- for python dependencies, use `pip install name_of_the_dependency` to install then `pip freeze > requirements.txt` to permanently add it to the requirements;
+- for js dependencies, we're using nvm and yarn, so be sure to run `nvm use` before running `npx yarn add name_of_the_dependency` or, if it's a development-only dependency, `npx yarn add name_of_the_dependency -D`.

 ## Postinstall

 There are a couple of things we suggest you do after installing the boilerplate.